 What Is Considered Bad Credit?

 Credit card issuers and lenders use credit scores to help predict the risk of doing business with you.
-In the U.S., 90% of top lenders use FICO scores to guide their decision-making processes.
+In the U.S., the vast majority of top lenders use FICO scores to guide their decision-making processes.

 How to Improve Your Credit Score Fast for Free